Table of Contents

 Changing Roles

-Pursuing interests and Developing abilities
+Pursuing interests and developing abilities

 Through each three-year cycle, Montessori teachers support and encourage children to explore and exercise their interests and abilities at their own pace, laying the groundwork for knowledge advancement and the social skills development of young people in a dynamic, exciting environment.
 Before going on to the next level, the curriculum and resources for each age group are made to give kids the tools they need to learn and become proficient in novel and difficult tasks.